m-peckus/python_server/README.md

 ---
 **Example Use Case**

-A merchant registers and receives an API key and webhook secret.
+A client registers and receives an API key and webhook secret.
 They then use the API to:
 Authenticate with a password to obtain a JWT.
 Send payments using the POST /api/v1/payments/charge endpoint.